joanabmartins/fta-governance/doc/governance.md

 # Azure Governance

-Thank you so much for your time this week.
+Thank you so much for your time during our session.

 Here are some extra links about the topics that we discussed.